 What are Laxatives and What Do They Do?

 Laxatives are used to help us poop by relieving or preventing constipation.
 They contain chemical ingredients that help you poop by increasing the bulk of stool and/or frequency of your number twos.

-Most laxatives can be purchased over-the-counter, including:
+Most laxatives can be purchased over the counter, including:

-- Lactulose, macrogol, and polyethylene glycol draw water from the body and into your bowel to soften your poop making it easier to pass;
+- Lactulose, macrogol, and polyethylene glycol which draw water from the body and into your bowel to soften your poop making it easier to pass;

 - Bisacodyl, senna, and sodium picosulfate help the stomach muscles move the poop; and